 Never Finished by anonymous

 According to the artist’s statement, the piece was deliberately left unfinished.
 The anonymous artist writes that the last time he was working on the piece, his friend was watching and supporting him.
 His friend was unauthorized to be in the area and was removed from the room by correctional officers.
-Two weeks later, this friend committed suicide.
-The artist had a hard time revisiting the piece after his loss, and during his time away from the piece, the creator of Dragon Ball, Akira Toriyama, died suddenly.
+Two weeks later, this friend died by suicide.
+The artist had a hard time revisiting the piece after his loss, and during his time away from the piece, the creator of Dragon Ball, Akira Toriyama, died suddenly in March of 2024.
 The artist then decided to stop working on his piece; he felt that it no longer honored the lives of his friend nor Goku’s creator.
-Later, the artist’s brother committed suicide.
+Later, the artist’s brother died by suicide.
 Reflecting on his incredible grief and loss, the artist stated:

 The artist works to reclaim space and time within prison through artmaking, dedicating it to the grieving and honoring of his loved ones.
 At first glance, the piece feels entertaining, comical.
 What began as an amusing subject turned into a moment of reckoning.
 The act of artmaking in prison inherently resists oppressive carceral norms.
 Furthermore, self expression within art resists carcerality, utilizing art as a means of both emotional processing and emotional relatability for the artist and audience alike.
 The piece also exhibits artmaking as a social practice: the artist is able to connect with those he has lost both within and outside of prison through his artistry.